LEARN: Dispatches from Capacity Interactive’s Bootcamp 2024

 A key theme running throughout the conference was the importance of going above and beyond to welcome and recognize our audiences.

-The tone was immediately set by first guest speaker Lindsey Peckhem, Co-Founder of POMME and former Guest Relations Manager at iconic Eleven Madison Park.
+The tone was immediately set by the first guest speaker Lindsey Peckhem, Co-Founder of POMME and former Guest Relations Manager at iconic Eleven Madison Park.
 She shared how a philosophy of boundless generosity rocketed them to recognition as one of the world’s top restaurants.

 AI has A-rrived